Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 sudo chmod 600 swapfile
 sudo swapon swapfile

 # MacOS: Increasing swap space can be done through Docker Desktop settings.
 But it very limited.
+MacOS will also manage swap space automatically.
 ```

 ### Pull the latest Docker Image